 The term "encroachment" is used in a variety of contexts to refer to use of public property by someone other than the City.
-Examples include trenching and excavations, placing facilities in the public right of way, replacing sidewalk or placing a mail box in a parking strip.
-Planting vegetation is not considered encroachment.
+Examples include trenching and excavations, placing facilities in the public right of way, replacing sidewalk, or placing a mailbox in a planter strip.
+Planting vegetation is not considered an encroachment.

 The "public right of way" is defined to include those areas within any dedicated public roadway or other property within the jurisdiction of the City, whether or not the entire area is actually used for its intended purpose.

 As provided by State law, the City requires that anyone wishing to create or construct an encroachment in the public right of way obtain permission through an encroachment permit.
 Any person working in the public right of way without the authority of such a permit is guilty of a misdemeanor.

 In order to protect itself in case the applicant does not have the necessary financial resources to defend against claims, the City requires that the applicant provide an insurance certificate that names the City as an additional insured prior to the issuance of an encroachment permit.

 Contractors with appropriate licenses are required to do most of the work in the public right-of-way and/or public service easements and typically must act as the Permitee.
 The Permitee must provide proof of public liability and property damage insurance ($1,000,000) and Workers Compensation Insurance meeting minimum State requirements.
 Additional details regarding the insurance requirements can be obtained here.
 A sample insurance certificate with the appropriate endorsements can be viewed here.
 Property owners of single-family dwellings, or two authorized and legal units, who live at the permitted addresses and are personally performing all work are excluded from the insurance requirements.